BrennanBarker/aa-roller/README.md

 # AA-Roller
-A battle simulator for a popular boardgames
+A battle simulator for a popular boardgame.